Parasite SEO is one of the most powerful tools you can leverage, especially if you’re just starting out.

 What is parasite SEO?

-“Moving past the vanity of having your website’s URL ranking for your priority keywords, and instead accepting that Google ranks different types of content for different types of keywords; and the current type of content on your website may not be able to rank for the terms you’re targeting.”
+Parasite SEO is moving past the vanity of having your website’s URL ranking for your priority keywords, and instead accepting that Google ranks different types of content for different types of keywords; and the current type of content on your website may not be able to rank for the terms you’re targeting.

 Instead of the tactic (being a parasite of larger website), I prefer to refer to it based on the strategy (monopolizing SEO).

 The only thing that’s cooler than ranking #1 in search is ranking #1, 2 AND 3.

 So creating a search monopoly is using OTHER websites (that you don’t own) to rank for keywords that you can’t rank for — for one reason or another.

 It takes a lot of humility, but can be hugely beneficial.

 Search monopoly is also known as barnacle and parasite SEO because you’re attaching your content to higher ranking entities.